dch/glazier/README.md

 #Glazier - automating building CouchDB on Windows
 ********************************************************************************

 Glazier is a set of scripts designed to help automate as much as practicable the build of CouchDB on Windows, from XP/2003 to Windows 7 or Server 2008.
+It assumes you're starting from a vanilla state.

 ## Current State

-* steps below should produce a working CouchDB build & self-installing .exe
+* steps below should produce a working CouchDB build & self-installing .exe from either Erlang/OTP R13B04 or R14A, and CouchDB 0.11.2 or 1.0.1
 * the build environment should be fully functional on both 32,64, desktop and server versions of windows from XP/2003 onwards
 * fetching binaries is described and automated
 * installation of development environment is described and automated